PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-11 09:40:27
+Last updated: 2024-04-11 09:42:18
-Random Quote: Friends... they tell each other things.
-Things that parents don't know. - Mike Wheeler
+Random Quote: One minute we're just laying into each other, and then the next minute... well, same thing. - Ted Mosby